 Shopping online, by telemarketing or mail order

 Online shops, mail order and telemarketing are forms of distance selling.
-These forms of trade are considered distance selling even if the consumer personally picked up the items they purchased from a shop.
+If the order has been placed remotely, the transaction is considered distance selling even if the consumer personally collects the items from a shop.

 Find out information about